squid-cache/squid-cache.github.io/SquidFaq/ContentAdaptation.rst

 The following are typical content adaptation needs.
 Virtually all of the adaptations listed below have been implemented using one or more mechanisms described in this document.

- * Add, remove, or modify an HTTP header field (e.g., cookies)
+ * Add, remove, or modify an HTTP header field (e.g., Cookie)
  * Block messages based on request URLs
  * Block messages based on content
  * Redirect certain requests to a custom page or server
  * Respond to certain requests with a custom page
  * Modify a page to insert new content (e.g., warnings or ads)
  * Modify a page to remove existing content (e.g., images or ads)
  * Scale an embedded image (e.g., for mobile devices)